puritybirir/staking-calculator/README.md

 - Add a reward rate to the reward column eg 15 (This will be converted to percentage)
 - In the Annual reward section use a formula to evaluate eg =A1*B1

+## 📝  Project management

+- Kanban board with all completed and in progress features [here](https://github.com/users/puritybirir/projects/1/views/1)

 ## 🚀 Live Demo